PowerCommands/PowerCommands2022/Docs/Create_new_command.md

 ## There is two ways of doing that, manually our let PowerCommand create one for you, using a template

 ### Manually
- Create a new class in the Commands directory or copy one existing and just rename it, a command that outputs "Hello World!" shoult look like this.
+ Create a new class in the Commands directory or copy one existing and just rename it, a command that outputs "Hello World!" should look like this.

 ```
 [PowerCommand(  description: "The Hello World classic!", example: "helloworld")]